 Comparing various cities or countries in terms of environmental indicators is an important step towards achieving environmental goals.
 Given the diverse conditions in different regions, the baseline must be accurately measured to improve environmental performances and formulate relevant strategies more effectively.
 In the current study, it is aimed to compare the provinces in the Central Anatolia region with each other in terms of environmental performance with an integrated approach, in which fuzzy Full Consistency Method (FUCOM) and Grey Relational Analysis (GRA) techniques are used together.
 In practice, four experts evaluated the criteria with fuzzy FUCOM technique.
 Then, alternatives are listed through the GRA technique.
-According to the criteria weights, the average of the particulate matter station values (0.314), the proportion of the population provided with waste service (0.279), the forest area per [KM] ^2 (0.147), the satisfaction rate from cleaning services (0.137), and the rate of those experiencing noise problems from the street (0.123) are listed as.
+According to the criteria weights, the average of the particulate matter station values (0.314), the proportion of the population provided with waste service (0.279), the forest area per $[[KM]] ^2 (0.147)$, the satisfaction rate from cleaning services (0.137), and the rate of those current in provide performance from the strate (0.123) are listed as.

+experiencing noise problems from the street (0.123) are listed as.
 The provinces with the highest environmental performance are Eskişehir (0.842), Konya (0.689) and Kırıkkale (0.67), while the lowest ones are Aksaray (0.402), Niğde (0.457) and Nevşehir (0.486).